 Why Regular Plumbing Maintenance Saves Money

 Plumbing problems rarely happen at a convenient time.
 A burst pipe, a hidden leak, or a failing water heater can disrupt your daily routine and lead to unexpected expenses.
-Many homeowners immediately call a plumber when something breaks.
-But waiting for a problem to appear often costs far more than preventing it.
+Many homeowners only call a plumber when something breaks, but waiting for a problem to appear often costs far more than preventing it.

 The True Cost of Plumbing Emergencies